Bastardkb/Charybdis/files/mods/readme.md

 The veichu bearings are a cheaper alternative to the BTUs.

+This uses the 7.5mm Veichu VCN310 variant.

 They need to be press-fitted into the 3d print, as they have no screws.

 There are 2 different versions in the `veichu` folder:

-- `veichu.stl`: uses M3 screw inserts
+- [Bottom Veichu Model](veichu/veichu.stl) : uses M3 screw inserts
-- `veichu_M3_screw.stl`: has M3 threads directly into the plastic, no inserts needed
+- [Bottom M3 Veichu Model](veichu/veichu_M3_screw.stl) : has M3 threads directly into the plastic, no inserts needed

 ## Static Bearing Mod - Veichu drop-in replacement